If a company has stopped trading and has no other income, then the company is usually classed as dormant for Corporation Tax purposes.

 HMRC can also send a notification if they think a company is dormant.
 This notice will state that a company or association is dormant and is not required to pay Corporation Tax or file Company Tax Returns.

-Limited companies are still required to file annual accounts and a confirmation statement even if the company is dormant for Corporation Tax and according to Companies House.
-A company defined as ‘small’ by Companies House can instead file ‘dormant accounts’ and doesn’t have to include an auditor’s report.
+Limited companies are still required to file annual accounts and a confirmation statement even if the company is dormant for Corporation Tax and dormant according to Companies House.
+A company defined as ‘small’ by Companies House can instead file ‘dormant accounts’ and does not have to include an auditor’s report.